samwilson/freo/content/fsps/index.md

 Eight boxes were cloth-covered cardboard and a (larger) one was polypropylene.
 They were labelled as follows:

-1. Christiana – G.
+1. A to Chester
+2. Christiana to G
+3. H
+4. I - K (pkt unlabelled)
+5. L – Moran
+6. McCabe – Shuffrey
+7. S to Stirling (but not South St)
-1. South Street then Suffolk – V.
+8. South St then Suffolk – V
-1. W. – Z. West End
+9. W – Z and West End

 ## Digitisation